Payroll Guard: I was thinking more like a graze...

-.
-So that person wouldn't be punished for aiding, they have to pretend the guard tried to resist, but was defeated.
+The Hero needs a MacGuffin, or simply an escape.
+Someone is supposed to prevent it... but doesn't really want to.
+Or simply doesn't want to fight The Hero.
+So that person won't be punished for aiding, they have to pretend the guard tried to resist, but was defeated.
 This means that the helper will be tied up and sometimes smacked around a bit to make it look genuine.
-This is generally somewhat Played for Laughs
+This is generally somewhat Played for Laughs, especially when the hero takes it upon themselves to do this rather than their ally suggesting it.
+Often involves Tap on the Head.

 - At one point in Inuyasha, Anti-Villain Kagura is forced to pretend to fight Inuyasha so that Naraku's wasps will not get suspicious, but she's grown to detest Naraku so much that she doesn't put any force at all in her wind attacks and lets Inuyasha reach Naraku easily.